HaydnZK/Research-and-Methodology/CMMC/README.md

 The 9 requirements within this family are grouped into three primary operational areas:
 * **Media Access and Storage**: You must restrict access to media containing CUI only to authorized individuals.
 This requires keeping digital and paper media locked away in secure containers, safes, or restricted rooms when not in use.
 * **Media Transport and Tracking**: If media containing CUI must leave your physical facility, such as shipping a backup tape to an off-site vault or an engineer driving to a job site with a laptop, the transit must be tightly controlled.
 This requires using secure couriers, maintaining chain-of-custody tracking logs, and strictly encrypting all digital contents.
-* **Media Sanitization and Disposal**: You cannot simply throw old computers, hard drives, or printed papers into a standard trash or recycling bin.
+* **Media Sanitization and Disposal**: You can't simply throw old computers, hard drives, or printed papers into a standard trash or recycling bin.
 Media must be rendered completely unrecoverable through formal sanitization methods like degaussing or physical shredding before being disposed of or reused outside the CUI environment.

 #### **Critical Technical Controls**
 Missing a critical control in this family results in a severe -3 or -5 point deduction in your SPRS score.
 The high-value technical requirements include: